Reference Tool Life given Optimum Spindle Speed Solution

 Rotational Frequency of Spindle - (Measured in Hertz) - Rotational Frequency of Spindle is the number of turns made by the spindle of the Machine for cutting in one second.

-Outside Radius of the Workpiece - (Measured in Meter) - Outside Radius of the Workpiece is the radius of the outermost surface of the workpiece, away from the machining tool.
+Outer Radius of Workpiece - (Measured in Meter) - Outer Radius of Workpiece is the radius of the outermost surface of the workpiece, away from the machining tool.

 Reference Cutting Velocity - (Measured in Meter per Second) - Reference Cutting Velocity is the Cutting Velocity of the tool used in the reference Machining Condition.